pstoellberger/s4-latin/README.md

 # build the package
 mvn clean package

-# deploy the sample application into the S4 image (relies in the S4_IMAGE environmental variable)
+# deploy the example application into the S4 image (relies in the S4_IMAGE environmental variable)
 cp -fpr target/dist/ $S4_IMAGE/s4-apps/myapp/

 # Start server with s4-latin app and afterwards the client adapter as well